IanHua14/tri3self/index.md

 1.Come up with three of your own Beneficial and corresponding Harmful Effects of Computing
 - three beneficial are it helps increase productivity, Keeps you connected, and can help make money
 - three negatives are it can cause an unhealthy habit, cause great amount of stress, and can cause an overall unhealthy lifestyle
+2.Talk about dopamine issues above.
+Real?
+Parent conspiracy?
+Anything that is impacting your personal study and success in High School?